akrabat/AkrabatZF/README.md

        nnn => any number.
 The lower numbered files are executed first
        Xxx => any name.
 This is the class name within the file.

+2.1 Alternatively you may generate a migrations template by performing the following:

+    zf create-migration database-schema {MigrationClassName}
 3. Create a class in your migrations file.
 Example for 001-Users.php:

         class Users extends Akrabat_Db_Schema_AbstractChange